 It is with great sadness that I add a footnote to the passing of stained glass craftsman David Fode.
 David interpreted for the project a stencil design of 1905 by British artist Margaret Lloyd.
-I’d assumed Ms Lloyd had married and become more difficult to locate through genealogical sources.
-But two things have happened.
+I’d assumed Ms Lloyd had married and become more difficult to locate through genealogical sources, having taken on her new husband’s surname.
+But two things have transpired.

-On 17 September 1912 an express train was shifted from the fast track to the slower local track but the driver was inexperienced and maintained his 60 mph speed on track where it should have been reduced to 15 mph.
+On 17 September 1912 an express train shifted from the fast track to the slower local track but the driver was inexperienced and maintained his 60 mph speed at Ditton Junction where it should have been reduced to 15 mph.
 Ms Lloyd was one of fifteen fatalities and fifty others in hospital.
 She was forty-five years old.
 You can find the formal accident report here.
 This information makes the “Punch & Judy” window more poignant.

 The “interweb” is indeed a wondrous instrument.
 Though it more often than not brings news we’d rather not have.

 UPDATE [15DEC2022]: In the ongoing saga of Margaret Lloyd, this morning’s efforts disclosed that her mother, sixty-one-year-old Elizabeth Lloyd, had sat beside her on the train and sustained only minor injuries.
 Its doubly tragic when parents survive their children.

 It’s also surprising that twelve people include Margaret in their family trees, yet none of them seem to be aware of her passing; each one gives an incorrect birth date (one year ahead or two behind) and identifies her as “death: unknown”.
 I’m a rookie at this but wassup?